Skip to main content

 Required

 Defines which AI systems, use cases, departments, vendors, and decision types the policy covers.
 A scope that is too narrow leaves governance gaps; too broad creates unworkable overhead.
-TRAIGA requires covered entities to identify all AI systems used in consequential decisions.
+Identifying the AI systems you use is best practice for a defensible program — TRAIGA does not require private deployers to maintain an AI inventory.

 02